 "Ransomware attacks continue to cause untenable levels of harm to organizations across the country, including target rich, resource poor entities like many school districts and hospitals” said Eric Goldstein, Executive Assistant Director for Cybersecurity, CISA.
 “The RVWP will allow CISA to provide timely and actionable information that will directly reduce the prevalence of damaging ransomware incidents affecting American organizations.
 We encourage every organization to urgently mitigate vulnerabilities identified by this program and adopt strong security measures consistent with the U.S. government’s guidance on StopRansomware.gov."

-The RVWP will be coordinated by and aligned with the Joint Ransomware Task Force (JRTF), an inter-agency body established by CIRCIA and co-led by CISA and the FBI.
+The RVWP will be coordinated with the Joint Ransomware Task Force (JRTF), an inter-agency body established by CIRCIA and co-led by CISA and the FBI.

 For more information on RVWP and other available resources for ransomware protection, detection, and response, all organizations are encouraged to visit StopRansomware.gov, a whole-of-government approach for ransomware resources and alerts.